Monitor and support

 View and analyze log files in Endpoint Management

 In the Endpoint Management console, click the wrench icon in the upper-right corner of the console.
-The Support page opens.
+The Troubleshooting and Support page opens.

 Under Log Operations, click Logs.
 The Logs page appears.
 Individual logs appear in a table.